 VMware kicked off the conference with additions to its server virtualization platform, including an automated disaster-recovery tool, a virtual desktop infrastructure manager, and a next-generation hypervisor for VMware ESX Server 3i that will be embedded in server hardware.

-The new VMware Site Recovery Manager gives VMware Infrastructure 3 users the ability to automate the setup, testing, and execution of recovery plans for their data centers.
+The new VMware Site Recovery Manager gives VMware Infrastructure 3 users the ability to automate the setup, testing, and execution of recovery plans for their data centres.

 VMware has determined that disaster recovery is one of the main reasons companies are adopting its virtual infrastructure platform.
 “Virtualization is becoming a standard way to deploy servers and storage,” says Jon Bock, VMware’s senior manager of product marketing.
 “We’re making it easier for customers to use storage technologies by making management tools virtualization-aware.”

 Bock adds that Site Recovery Manager gives users a single point of control for all aspects of DR in VMware environments.
 Customers can use Site Recovery Manager to create, configure, and manage recovery plans; perform automated, non-disruptive testing of fail-over scenarios; and automatically execute DR plans in the event of an outage.